emilyjspencer/Notes/React/README.md

 * There are different ways to style React components
 * 1 - Use stylesheets
 * 2 - Use inline styling
+* 3 - Use  variables
+* 4 - Use functions - for dynamic styling - i.e. the style changes when certain things happen e.g. a button is clicked

 ### * **Stylesheets**